thermistor/ansible-passenger/README.md

 Requires `ANXS.nginx` role.

+You need to add this to the vars for ANXS.nginx, `nginx_source_modules_included` dictionary should look something like:

+    nginx_source_modules_included:
+      \# <snip> your other ANXS.nginx configured modules here
+      passenger_module: "--add-module=/usr/share/passenger/ngx_http_passenger_module"

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: